 If you still need more speed, take a husky ride out onto the open plains and feel the energy and excitement of stone-age Arctic travel.
 The modern version, of course, is the snowmobile, and you can climb the fells, cross the rivers, and visit the villages.
 Beat your best time on an ice kart track.
 Or just slow down and try to catch a fish or two on the frozen Lake Pyhäjärvi.
-Even if you don’t catch a pike, you might be treated to a Northern Lights show!
+Even if you don’t catch a pike, you might be treated to a aurora borealis show!

 Just because the snow lasts 200 days a year doesn’t mean summer isn’t a blast!
 The natural offerings around Ruka and Kuusamo are unparalleled.
 Take a hiking tour through the Oulanka National Park or try your stamina on the 80 kilometer Karhunkierros (Bear’s Trail).
 Hop on a mountain bike and climb Finland’s southernmost fells under the Midnight Sun.
 The region is home to abundant wildlife, such as reindeer and elk.
 You might even catch a glimpse of Finland’s national animal on a bear-watching trip.